qlourenco/rock_paper_scissors/README.md

 # rock_paper_scissors

 Rock_Paper_Scissors is a Backend Recruiting test for the compagny Skeepers.
-For this exercice, I use Ruby
+For this exercice, I use Ruby.

 ## Mission